- 1 WordPress Information and Resource Gallery!

-We at SourecWP care a lot our reader’s time and make sure that you are always updated with the useful WordPress resources.
+We at SourecWP care a lot about our reader’s time and make sure that you are always updated with useful WordPress resources.
 We have listed all the top-notch resources for you to take advantage of this great platform.

 Let’s get started and not waste any time.

-StudioPress: StudioPress is the creator of the super-popular Genesis framework, if you want to create a modern, quick and SEO friendly website on the WordPress platform you must consider Genesis as one of your preferred platforms.
+StudioPress: StudioPress is the creator of the super-popular Genesis framework, if you want to create a modern, quick, and SEO-friendly website on the WordPress platform you must consider Genesis as one of your preferred platforms.

-Genesis is a child theme based framework, so you will need Genesis Framework and a child theme to run the show perfectly, the best part is that we have already listed the best Genesis Child Themes which you can use to find your preferred design.
+Genesis is a child theme-based framework, so you will need Genesis Framework and a child theme to run the show perfectly, the best part is that we have already listed the best Genesis Child Themes which you can use to find your preferred design.

 ElegantThemes: One of the most popular and widely used WordPress product stores, ElegantThemes offers you some of the top-notch WordPress themes and plugins which you can use for your site.